FAQ: Audio Newbies’ Most Common Questions

 1. Quality control: These issues are incredibly common in cheaper products.

-Examples of poor quality control include but aren't limited to uneven sound from both Left and Right side (Channel imbalance) and strong deviations as to how they sound (e.g. muffled sound).
+Examples of poor quality control include but aren't limited to uneven sound from both Left and Right side (Channel imbalance) and strong deviations as to how they sound compared to other units (e.g. muffled sound).

 2. Build quality: Can cause the audio product to have a shorter lifespan.
 Usually caused by poor design choices, poorly selected materials and manufacturing processes.